spacemeshos/go-spacemesh/docs/design.md

 - Setup app config to unlock account(s) via passphrase for session

 ## Concurrency
 - We use channels for all concurrent flows.
-Please see p2p types.
 - We use channels for all callbacks and select based event loops of channel messages processing.
-- We do not use any thread-safe data structures beyond channels - all state is updated by callbacks from event processing loops.
+- We do not use any thread-safe data structures beyond channels - all state is updated by internal serialized callbacks from event processing loops.
 - [watch me](https://www.youtube.com/watch?v=QDDwwePbDtw)